rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 easier to answer.
 But it's hard to get things perfect, or even close to perfect, when you're working at the pace that people need to work.
-And perhaps my reading was colored by a Wednesday message asking about whether we wanted to offer these class on campus.
+And perhaps my reading was colored by a Wednesday message asking about whether we wanted to offer these classes on campus.

 ---